 The City of Sandy is one of our wholesale customers.
 The City will have the opportunity to get drinking water from the new filtration facility by September 30, 2027.

 How will the projects change my water?
 What will I notice?

 These projects will provide more consistent water quality that is less affected by seasonal variations in our Bull Run supply.
 We anticipate most customers will not notice any changes to the taste of Bull Run water with the improved treatment systems.

 An almost 10-year project provides opportunity for many different types of community engagement—both in-person and online.
 We're committed to keeping our customers and community members informed and involved in all phases of the project with open houses and events, mailings, email, website updates, door hangers, and other ways to stay up to date.
 Our project e-news and events calendar have the latest information.

 Will the community have input on facility design and operation?

 Using input from neighbors, we developed a Good Neighbor Agreement that documents our commitments to site neighbors through design, construction, and ongoing operations of the water filtration facility.
 These commitments are posted to our website and have been shared with our project team to inform their work.
 We'll continue to share information about project progress and opportunities for feedback in our project e-news.

 Are you engaging regional stakeholders and interest groups?

-We are sharing information and gathering input from a diverse group of community stakeholders, including schools, community associations, local governments, tribes, watershed councils, other environmental groups, and water suppliers.
-We will continue these conversations throughout the life of the project.
+We're sharing information and gathering input from a diverse group of community stakeholders, including schools, community associations, local governments, tribes, watershed councils, other environmental groups, and water suppliers.
+We'll continue these conversations throughout the life of the project.
 Stakeholder groups interested in more information can contact the project team at firstname.lastname@example.org.